drachtio/drachtio-srf/README.md

 For full details, [see here](http://davehorton.github.io/drachtio-srf/api/Srf.html#proxyRequest#)

 ## Call Detail Records (CDRs)
-Applications can connect to the drachtio server and receive call detail record information about all calls handled by the server.
+Applications can connect to the drachtio server and receive call detail record information about all calls passing through the server.
 It is possible to create an application that both performs call control and receives call detail record information; as well, it is possible to separate these into separate applications.

 Call detail records are emitted as events on the drachtio server framework instance that is created by `new Srf();`.